an outlet of encouragement, explanation, and exhortation

 Mary Doria Russell, writing as Father John Candiotti (a fictional character in Children of God)

 I suppose I think Father Candiotti’s “we’ll understand” is a bit optimistic.
 But his reinterpretation of the metaphor of seeing God’s face vs. seeing God’s back as a about time….
 That’s sticking with me.
-The preparation for, and that thought alone was worth the reading of the two books!
+That thought alone was worth the reading of the two books!

 And there was another, related quote near the end of Children of God.